cirodonaldesposito/cirodonaldesposito.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 <p style="text-align:justify;"> Hello!
 I'm Ciro, an Assistant Professor of Data Entrepreneurship at <a href="https://www.jads.nl/">Jheronimus Academy of Data Science (JADS)</a>, Tilburg University.
 I am part of the <a href="https://www.jads.nl/research/data-entrepreneurship/">Data Entrepreneurship Unit</a>, led by <a href="https://www.jads.nl/researcher/alexander-vossen/">Alexander Vossen</a>.
 I am also a member of the Editorial Review Board of <em>Industry and Innovation</em>, from which I received the Best Reviewer Award in recognition of my service in both 2025 and 2026.
-Committed to continually improve my contributions to the academic community, I have also completed the Reviewer Development Program at the <em>Journal of Product Innovation Management</em> in 2026.</p>
+Committed to continually improving my contributions to the academic community, I have also completed the Reviewer Development Program at the <em>Journal of Product Innovation Management</em> in 2026.</p>

 My research
 ======